manansarraf/base-project-template/README.md

 -- if you're using development envoirnment then mention username ,password for yur DB. and in dialect mention whatever Db you are using for ex: mariadb,mysql etc.

 - if you're selecting test or production envoirnment ,make sure you also replace the host with the hosted db url

+-- to run the server execute
+npm run dev